mattyv18/CSAS26_INTRO_PYTHON/Index.md

 # Data Types

 - Obviously this is not an exhaustive list
-- So if you ever need to inspect the type of something, there is a nice built-in `type()` that finds the type.
+- So if you ever need to inspect the type of something, there is a nice built-in `type(x)` that returns the type of x.

 ---